-- The indirect tax analogy - Price level effect - Deflationary effect - Offsets depend on how the tax is used (saved, or spent) - And on the monetary policy response - Oil impacts are just like a lot of other things that hit the economy - Could the oil impacts of the past have been offset? - Example: US early 1980s; the Volcker shock; oil or inflation? - Policy responses.
+- The indirect tax analogy - Price level effect - Deflationary effect - Offsets depend on how the tax is used (saved, or spent) - And on the monetary policy response - Oil impacts are just like a lot of other things that hit the economy - Could the oil impacts of the past have been offset? - Policy responses.
 Budget deficits, interest rates and other offsets - Lots of other similar macroeconomic impacts (tax changes, terms of trade movements, the exchange rate).
 Analogy: VAT +3 % pts in Germany 2007. - Policy reacts to the total situation especially inflation.